joshbegley/nyt-latest/README.md

 `A railway bridge with a shallow underpass is bashed into by vehicles with startling regularity, causing mostly embarrassment, but sending cargo — flowers, bicycles, eggs and potatoes — flying onto the roadway.`\
 https://nytimes.com/2022/12/25/world/europe/rail-bridge-crashes-stonea-england.html?searchResultPosition=6

-**Air-Raid Sirens Sound Across Ukraine on Christmas Morning**\
+**Putin Insists He Is Ready for Peace Talks, as Air-Raid Sirens Sound Across Ukraine**\
 `The alert was lifted in most areas after about two hours.
-The authorities in Ukraine had warned for days that Russia planned another wave of missile attacks.`\
+President Vladimir V. Putin repeated his claim that he was defending Russia’s national interests.`\
 https://nytimes.com/2022/12/25/world/europe/ukraine-russia-war.html?searchResultPosition=7

 **Quotation of the Day: Police Deploy New Strategies to Refill Ranks**\